 What if I lose my library card?Please notify us immediately.
 You are responsible for all items checked out on your library card.

 How long is my library card good for?Cards are valid for one year.
 Each year, customers are required to verify that the information on file for them is accurate and complete.

 Library customers are responsible for notifying the library promptly of any substantive change to their information, including name, address, phone number, and email address.

 How do I donate used books to the library?The library gladly accepts donations of 'gently used' books.
 Many used books are added to our collection or swapped out to replace well used copies of titles that we already own.
 We do not accept used textbooks or items in unsellable condition.
 If you have a large number of books to donate, please call ahead as our storage space is limited.
 The library is unable to offer a tax value for any used books donated to us.
 Donated items we choose not to add to our collection are put in our on-going used book sale.
 All proceeds of this sale benefit the Dare County Library's programs and collections.

-Starting Monday, May 18, 2020 - By appointment, no contact, curbside pick up of your available hold requests at each library !
+Curbside Pick Up: By appointment, no contact curbside pick up of your hold requests at each library branch!

-Call Monday through Friday 10:00 a.m. to 5:00 p.m., or use the Online Catalog anytime, to place your requests.
-When they are available, library staff will call you to schedule an appointment so you can pick up your items at the library, using our no contact, curbside pick up.
-If you have items to return, the book drop in front of your library is now available to use.
+To place your requests for available materials, call Monday through Friday 10:00 a.m. to 5:00 p.m., or use the Online Catalog at anytime.
+When they are available, library staff will call you to schedule an appointment so you can pick up your items at the library using our no contact curbside pick up.
+If you have items to return, the book drop in front of your library is now available to use, as well as book drops in Southern Shores, Nags Head and Rodanthe.
 Please, no donated items at this time.